metacpan/network-infrastructure/SITE_DOWN_README.md

 * click `activate` button to deploy
 * monitor traffic in the `/var/log/nginx/metacpan-api/access.log` on the BM servers

-Might as well get fastly switched over as soon as the ES recovery is started
+Might as well get Fastly switched over as soon as the ES recovery is started

 #### Web front end (nothing to do)